Sidi SD15 Review

 Our Analysis and Test Results

 Off the bike, the SD15 is a reasonably comfortable shoe.
-The soft Politex Suede synthetic uppers are soft and supple and conform to your feet within minutes of putting them on.
+The soft Politex Suede synthetic uppers are supple and conform to your feet within minutes of putting them on.
 The shoe features one of Sidi's Tecno 3 cable closures that crisscrosses over the upper part of the foot while a simple Velcro strap secures it down by the toes.
 Unfortunately, these shoes aren't just made for walking around in, because they are comfortable for that purpose.
-On the bike, these shoes are uncomfortable for some reasons.
+On the bike, these shoes are uncomfortable for several reasons.

 There is very minimal padding, mainly the tongue and around the top of the ankle opening, as well as Sidi's signature molded plastic heel cup.
-Otherwise, the shoe offers little to no protection for the feet and we felt especially vulnerable in these shoes.
-Just like the Sidi Cape, the footbed of the SD15 is wafer thin and offers little support or cushioning.
+Otherwise, the shoe offers little to no protection for the feet, and we felt especially vulnerable in these shoes.
+Just like the Sidi Trace 2, the footbed of the SD15 is wafer thin and offers little support or cushioning.
 The Sidi "Outdoor Sole" lacks a stiff shank in the sole which allows it to flex under power.
 The flex of the sole leads to strain and even cramping of the feet both when pedaling and descending.
 Walking on rocks - one of this shoe's strong points - is even somewhat uncomfortable since you can feel the points of the rocks through the sole.
 Sure these shoes fit nicely, but that's about where the comfort ends.

 One of the SD15's strongest points is its traction and walkability.
 We might even go out on a limb and say that this shoe is better for walking than it is for riding.
 Sidi's "Outdoor Sole" is a full coverage rubber sole with large well-spaced lugs under the heel and the forefoot.
-The rubber isn't as soft as that found on the Five Ten Hellcat Pro or the Giro Terraduro, but it is still very grippy and offered excellent traction on virtually all surfaces.
+The rubber isn't as soft as that found on the Five Ten Hellcat Pro or the Specialized Rime 2.0, but it is still very grippy and offered excellent traction on virtually all surfaces.
 The wide spacing of the lugs cleared mud, snow, and other debris with ease.
 The walkability of the SD15 is made even better because the sole offers full flex from toe to heel, much like a pair of running or hiking shoes, so it is not inhibited in any way by a shank or anything similar.
-The lack of shank in the sole is disconcerting in many ways and it means that you can feel sharp rocks through the sole when you step on them.
+The lack of shank in the sole is disconcerting in many ways, and it means that you can feel sharp rocks through the sole when you step on them.

 Despite our general lack of enthusiasm for the performance of the SD15 we have to admit that it appears to be a well-made product.
 So far there are no durability issues to report.
 The soles look almost brand new.
-The stitching is all intact and there is barely a scratch on the uppers.
+The stitching is all intact, and there is barely a scratch on the uppers.
 The closures have also worked flawlessly thus far.